fiskolini/exadsrcise/README.md

 foreach ($numberRangeChecker->fetch() as $number)
             echo $number->output();
 ```
-`NumberRangeChecker` has a method `fetch` that returns a [Generator](https://www.php.net/manual/en/class.generator.php) - this way, we improve the memory used bu the application, since **we do not need to create the array** (keeping it in memory) only to write the desired output.
+`NumberRangeChecker` has a method `fetch` that returns a [Generator](https://www.php.net/manual/en/class.generator.php) - this way, we improve the memory used by the application, since **we do not need to create the array** (keeping it in memory) only to write the desired output.

 #2.
 500 Element Array